vmware-archive/clarity/_documentation/modals.md

 ### Sizes

 In addition to the default, medium size, Clarity modals come in two optional sizes, large and small.
-To use an optional size, add `modal-sm` or `modal-lg` class to your modal-dialog.
+To use an optional size, add <code>modal-sm</code> or <code>modal-lg</code> class to your modal-dialog.

 <clr-modal-sizes-demo></clr-modal-sizes-demo>